-The map shows towns, railroads, mountains, rivers, lakes, roads, Native American Reservations, etc.
+Highly detailed map of Oregon, showing towns, railroads, mountains, rivers, lakes, roads, Indian Tribes, etc.

 Rand McNally & Co. is a large American map and navigation company best known for its annual atlases.
 The company got its start in 1856, when William Rand opened a print shop in Chicago.
 He was joined in 1858 by a new employee, Andrew McNally.
 Together, the men established their namesake company in 1868.
 Originally, the company was intended to print the tickets and timetables for the trains running to and through Chicago; their first railway guide was published in 1869.

 By 1870, they had shifted from just printing to publishing directories, travel guides, and newspapers.
 Their first map appeared in 1872 in a railway guide.
 The map was produced using a new wax engraving method, a cheaper process that gave the company an edge.

 By 1880 Rand McNally had entered the education market with globes, wall maps, and geography texts for students.
 In 1923, Rand McNally published the first Goode’s World Atlas, named after its editor, Dr. J. Paul Goode.
 For generations afterward, this would be the standard classroom atlas.

 In 1899, William Rand left the company, but McNally and his family remained, controlling the company for over a century.
 In 1904, they published their first road map intended for automobiles and by 1907 were publishing Photo-Auto Guides, which combined photography and mapping to help drivers.
 In 1924, they produced the Auto Chum, a precursor to their famous road atlases.
 Rand McNally would remain the leader in road maps and atlases throughout the twentieth century.